technotarek/timeliner/README.md

 		$.timeliner();

-9. Or, instantiate with options:
+9. Or, instantiate with multiple timelines:

+		$.timeliner({timelineContainer: '#timelineContainer_1'});
+		$.timeliner({timelineContainer: '#timelineContainer_2'});

+10. Or, instantiate with options.
+If you using multiple timelines, options can be set on each individual timeline:

 		$.timeliner({
 			timelineContainer: '#timelineContainer', // value: selector of the main element holding the timeline's content, default to #timelineContainer